-Now the light swallow, with her airy brood, Skims the green meadow and the dimpled flood; Loud shrieks the lone thrush from his leafless thorn;
+Now the light swallow, with her airy brood, Skims the green meadow and the dimpled flood · The Sweets of Contentment.

+Loud shrieks the lone thrush from his leafless thorn;

-Th' alarmed beetle sounds his bugle horn; Each pendant spider winds with fingers fine His ravell'd clue, and climbs along the line; Through the still air descend the genial showr's, And pearly rain-drops deck the laughing flow'rs.
+Th' alarmed beetle sounds his bugle horn; Each pendant spider winds with fingers fine His ravell'd clue, and climbs along the line; Through the still air descend the genial showers, And pearly rain-drops deck the laughing flowers.
+DARWIN.